joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

     - Once you created the `_index.md` file using `touch` populate the file with the following [content](https://raw.githubusercontent.com/hugcis/hugo-astatine-theme/master/exampleSite/content/_index.md):

     - Notice the three `---` lines in the file enclosing some content.
-This is indicating that it is front matter, special metadata, embedded inside of the content file.
+This is indicating that it is yaml front matter, special metadata, embedded inside of the content file.
 This content isn't necessarily displayed on the page unless it is being called somewhere else in the html files (which it is! in this file in your directory: themes/astatine/layouts/partials/info.html)

 ```html
 <div class="head container grid sm:grid-cols-2 grid-cols-1